 If you have questions, or if you are a parent and believe that Ate Up With Motor may have collected personally identifying information about your child, please contact us via one of the methods shown here.

 If you visit some portion of the website that contains embedded third-party content (see “Embedded Content” below), that content may also place cookies on your computer or device.

-Some of the cookies the Ate Up With Motor website places on your computer or device are “session cookies” that automatically remove themselves when you close your current browser.
-Others are “persistent cookies” that remain on your device, but automatically expire and cease to function after a certain period of time.
-(The usual duration is about one year from when the cookie was first set, but some of the cookies set by accessing the login page — which is normally off-limits to users other than us — expire in about an hour; certain administrative cookies last for about 24 hours; and Google Analytics cookies — see “Online Tracking” below — may persist for up to two years.
-The Google Analytics opt-out cookie, also described in “Online Tracking” below, will remain active as long as your browser settings permit.)
-Some web browsers automatically delete any expired cookie while others don’t, but either way, expired cookies no longer work — the browser will no longer supply them to websites.
+Some of the cookies this website places on your computer or device are “session cookies” that automatically remove themselves when you close your current browser.
+Others are “persistent cookies” that remain on your device, but automatically expire and cease to function after a certain period of time, such as one year.
+A few, such as the Google Analytics opt-out cookie described in “Online Tracking” below, will remain active for as long as your browser settings permit.
+Some web browsers automatically delete any expired cookie while others don’t, but either way, expired cookies no longer work — your browser will no longer supply them to websites.

 For more specific information about the cookies we set, what purposes they serve, and how long they last, click the “Access Your Privacy and Cookie Preferences” button below and review the summaries under “Cookie Settings”:

 (You can also access this button via the Privacy Tools page.)